rtqichen/ffjord/README.md

 ## Usage

 Different scripts are provided for different datasets.
+To see all options, use the `-h` flag.

 Toy 2d:
 ```